Aquatec Submersible Offshore Floating Marine Cage Launching at the ‘Offshore Mariculture Conference Asia 2018’ Event

 At the event, Andi described his experience with Budiprawira, the Director of PT.
 Gani Arta Dwitunggal, in designing and implementing submersible offshore floating marine cages in Southeast Asia, with the title: “Developing Offshore Submersible Cage in Southeast Asia”.

-As previously known, an offshore KJA is a KJA designed for offshore marine installation.
-A submersible offshore KJA is an offshore KJA that can be submerged into the water and refloated.
+As previously known, an offshore marine cage is a marine cage designed for offshore marine installation.
+A submersible offshore marine cage is an offshore marine cage that can be submerged into the water and refloated.
 The purpose is to withstand typhoon storms and high waves that constantly struck Southeast Asian countries.

 Andi opened the presentation by talking about the cultivated fishery potential in Southeast Asia.
 In 2015, Southeast Asia produced approximately 11 million tons of cultivated fish and has contributed to 12.4% of the total cultivated fish production in the world.
 Most of the cultivated fish in Southeast Asia are produced from only three countries; Indonesia, Vietnam, and Philippines.